whitechapel007/inspection_app/README.md

 ### Limitations

-- i built it for the web and its
+- i built it for the web and its Limitations